Habit Formation: The Complete Science-Backed Guide

 The Seinfeld Method

 Marking each day's successful completion on a calendar.
-The visual chain of marks creates a meta-habit - maintaining the streak.
-The chain creates what psychologists call a "commitment device" - a structure that makes breaking the habit feel more costly than continuing.
+The visual chain of marks creates a meta-habit, maintaining the streak.
+The chain creates what psychologists call a "commitment device," a structure that makes breaking the habit feel more costly than continuing.
+Our deep dive on the psychology of habit streaks covers why this works at a neurological level.

 The Seinfeld Strategy is most effective for daily habits with clear yes/no completion.